kadijazl/Jasin-Express/readme.md

 # Jasin Express📦
 A **Parcel Management System** developed as part of a team coursework project.
-The system is built using Java with a MySQL database managed via phpMyAdmin.
 It allows user to manage parcel information efficiently with basic CRUD functionalities.

 ## 🛠️ Tech Stack
 - Language: Java